-Why I ♥ Lard
+WHY I ♥ LARD

-It’s Rich In The “Happiness Vitamin”
+1. It’s Rich In The “Happiness Vitamin”

-It’s Heart Healthy
+2. It’s Heart Healthy

-It’s Affordable & Sustainable
+3. It’s Affordable & Sustainable

 Lard is much more affordable than coconut oil, olive oil and other healthy fats, and it can be sustainably accessed in most areas.

 “Pigs are easily adaptable animals that can thrive nearly everywhere.
 Raising pastured hogs is a practice that produces a sustainable source of meat while improving the health of the environment.
-By rooting and foraging, hogs help to turn over topsoil and naturally fertilize the ground.” (source)
+By rooting and foraging, hogs help to turn over topsoil and naturally fertilize the ground.”
+(5)

 Lard is often the “secret” ingredient behind State Fair blue ribbon pies – if you’ve never experienced the light, flaky texture it imparts you need to put it on your bucket list.
 But maybe you’re wondering . . .